-Marcos to Teves: Return to PH or gov’t will ‘move without any discussions with him’
+Marcos to Teves: Return to PH or gov’t acts without talks

 MANILA, Philippines — President Ferdinand “Bongbong” Marcos Jr. on Wednesday issued a stern warning to Negros Oriental Rep. Arnie Teves, who is still out of the country.

 Marcos said that Teves should return to the Philippines lest the government will be forced to “move without any discussions with him.”

 “The only advice I can only give to Cong.
 Arnie is that habang tumatagal ito mas nagiging mahirap ang sitwasyon mo.
 Mas maaga kang makauwi, mas marami pang option ang mangyayari.
 Pero pagka masyado nang late, wala na, mapipilitan ang gobyerno, we will have to move without any discussions with him,” Marcos said in an ambush interview.